harshithapriya/Soji_AI_AD_Compliance_Pipeline/README.md

 ## Usage
    **The pipeline is contained within AD_Pipeline.ipynb.
 To run:**

-   **Ensure your PDF files are in the working directory.**
+   Ensure your PDF files are in the working directory.

-   **Open the notebook in Jupyter or VS Code.**
+   Open the notebook in Jupyter or VS Code.

-   **Execute the cells sequentially.
-The final cell will output a status table confirming the compliance status of your fleet.**
+   Execute the cells sequentially.
+The final cell will output a status table confirming the compliance status of your fleet.

 ## Engineering Report
-**A comprehensive report covering the architectural approach, technical challenges, and trade-offs is available in REPORT.md.**
+A comprehensive report covering the architectural approach, technical challenges, and trade-offs is available in `REPORT.md`